 Pursue your research interests and inspire the next generation with a boundary-pushing University.

-ECS is marking its 75th Anniversary with a strategic investment into Computer Science.
+ECS is celebrating its 75th Anniversary this year with strategic investment in the following areas:

-Whether you’re pursuing a new career path in higher education, returning to work after a career break or looking to develop existing lecturing skills, the University of Southampton is the place to do something truly unique with your expertise.
+Whether you’re pursuing a new career in higher education, returning to work after a career break, or looking to develop existing skills, the University of Southampton is the place to do something truly unique with your expertise.

-Ranked in the top 1% of universities worldwide, we’re bold, progressive and keen to push the boundaries of what we’re teaching our students - and what we’re learning alongside them.
-So we encourage and support our lecturers to pursue their research and other activity within their fields of interest.
-After all, when everyone brings and shares their own ideas and findings, it helps us to stay at the forefront of thinking in electronics and computer science.
-With major sector Centres for Machine Intelligence, Healthcare Technologies and Internet of Things, and the Academic Centre of Excellence for Cyber Security Research and Teaching, our reputation for teaching, research and enterprise is quite exceptional.
+Ranked in the top 1% of universities worldwide, we’re progressive and we push the boundaries of what we’re teaching our students – and what we’re learning alongside them.
+We encourage and support our staff to pursue their research and develop enterprise activities.
+With major sector centres including Responsible AI UK, centres for Healthcare Technologies, Flexible Electronics and e-Textiles, and Internet of Things, and modern laboratory facilities from the Zepler cleanrooms to the Tony Davis High Voltage lab, our reputation for teaching, research and enterprise is exceptional.

-To apply, you’ll need a PhD, or equivalent professional qualifications and experience with research experience and a collaborative approach to working across research areas and disciplines.
-It’s not essential that you have teaching experience, but you must have the confidence and presence to inspire students – through both group lecturing and one-to-one mentoring.
-Whatever you bring to the team, we’ll support you to develop your presentation skills and keep making progress in our forward-thinking School.
+You’ll need a PhD, or equivalent professional qualifications, with extensive research experience and a collaborative approach to working across research areas.
+It’s not essential that you have teaching experience, but you must be comfortable to inspire students.
+We’ll support you to develop your skills and keep making progress.

-Athena SWAN bronze award recognised, we’re committed to improving equality for women in science and engineering, so we’ll help you find a good work-life balance with flexible or even part-time working hours, with a workload adjusted accordingly.
+Athena SWAN Bronze Award recognised, we’re committed to improving equality for women in science and engineering, so we’ll help you find a good work-life balance with flexible or even part-time working hours, with a workload adjusted accordingly.
 ECS provides a unique, friendly and supportive environment.
 We have a range of staff development programmes and a unique mentoring and wellbeing scheme.
-We strongly recommend that you visit https://www.ecs.soton.ac.uk/workinghere and https://talentedu.com/ecs/ to find out more about working in ECS.
+Please visit https://www.ecs.soton.ac.uk/workinghere to find out more about working with us.

 The University of Southampton is committed to sustainability and being a globally responsible university and has been awarded the Platinum EcoAward.

-For more information about the opportunities you could create with us, please contact: Professor Adriane Chapman, Co-Director of Centre for Healthcare Technologies Adriane.Chapman@soton.ac.uk or Professor Paul Lewin, Head of ECS HoD@ecs.soton.ac.uk
+For more information about the opportunities you could create with us, please contact Professor Tim Norman, Head of ECS HoD@ecs.soton.ac.uk